AdaCore/spark2014/lrm/source/introduction.rst

 which section is specific to |SPARK|):

 #.
 Syntax: this section gives the format of the |SPARK| aspects and pragmas.
-   The expression defining the aspect and pragamas are specializations of the standard Ada 2012 expression syntax and will be accepted by any Ada 2012 implementation.
+   The expression defining the aspects and pragmas are specializations of the standard Ada 2012 expression syntax and will be accepted by any Ada 2012 implementation.